StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case06.md

 ## Results
 <HR>

 After pressing the correct number of button A and B, press A+B to do the validation.<BR>If it is the correct password, press the extended button, the door will open.
-After open for 5 second, the door will close and lock again.<BR><P>
+After 5 seconds, the door will close and lock again.
+If wrong, do not open the door.
+<BR><P>
 ![pic](images/Case6/Case6_result.gif)<P>

 ## Think